 An interesting and useful application for phylogenies is to show your class where a particular physiological or anatomical trait being studied first arose (or ask them to figure out where it arose, requiring them to recognize the groups where the structure or process occurs).
 This shows how evolution works as a central unifying theme.

 Another value is to show how phylogenies are predictive, leading to new discoveries, as paleontologist Neil Shubin describes in his excellent book Your Inner Fish (Pantheon 2008).
-In a remote Canadian area, he was looking for better evidence of early tetrapod features in fish fossils expected in the 380 million year old rocks found in that region.
-And he found Tiktaalik, a fish whose forelimbs have typical tetrapod bones while the hind limbs were just fins.
+In a remote northern Canadian area, he was looking for better evidence of early tetrapod features in fish fossils expected in the 380 million year old rocks found in that region.
+And he found it!
+It was a fish fossil whose forelimbs have typical tetrapod bones while the hind limbs were just fins.
+He callled it "Tiktaalik."
 This find was reported in April, 2006 in the journal Nature.

-Author Baum has also prepared a series of quiz questions, each with sample trees, in conjunction with a similar article in Science.
-This could be given as a pre-post test process to assess misconceptions at the beginning, then measure the extent of corrected concepts at the end of the unit.
-Science magazine and the author maeks this quiz available free in pdf format.
+Author Baum has also prepared a , each with sample trees, in conjunction with a similar article in Science.
+This could be given as a pre/post-test process to assess misconceptions at the beginning, then measure the extent of corrected concepts at the end of the unit.
+Science magazine and the author makes this quiz available free in pdf format.
+Ass also: Tree Thinking: An Introduction to Phylogenetic Biology by Baum and Smith, 2013.
+Each chapter ends with quiz (keys in the Appendix, starting on p.
+405).
+Ch.
+3 has lots of tree diagrams to analyze at the end.

 Taxonomic Hierarchy and Phylogenetic Trees: One use for an evolutionary tree that was not presented, but should have, was to show how the taxonomic hierarchy relates to the recency of branching in the tree.
 Species, genera, families, orders, etc. are simply our recognition of different levels in the nested groups of ever-larger clades.
-To find a version useful for classroom instruction, go to Microevolution to Macroevolution and Classification for a PDF copy with directions for use.
-A slightly different version of this can also be found in the Teaching About Evolution and the Nature of Science book by the NAS, chapter 3, page 32 online.
+To find a version useful for classroom instruction, go to for a PDF copy with directions for use.
+A slightly different version of this can also be found in the online.
 And for a pdf copy of the only diagram Darwin included in his Origin of Species, go to Darwin's Tree.
+This one has been enhanced to show modern taxonomic terms for branches and groups of branches.
+Also see , excerpted from Ch.
+4 of his Origin of Species (1859).

-The authors encourage the frequent teaching of tree-thinking and a useful resource for such ideas at http://www.tree-thinking.org/resources.html I strongly recommend this source.
+The authors encourage the frequent teaching of tree-thinking and a useful resource for such ideas at <http://www.tree-thinking.org/resources.htm>.l However, the link is no longer working.

-The illustrations used in this article are excellent,.
+PowerPoint Presentations: The illustrations used in this article are excellent,.
 Author David Baum and NABT have kindly given us permission to make those figures in the article directly available to you on this site.
-I have chosen to incorportate them in a PowerPoint presentation.
+I have chosen to incorportate them in a ."

-A similar PowerPoint presentation about Reading Phylogenetic Trees, with figures from another David Baum article in Nature makes a nice alternative to consider.
+A similar Reading, with figures from another David Baum article in Nature makes a nice alternative to consider.
 These have some color in them.

-As teachers, we often encounter the misconception that ancestral relationships are lineal, when in fact family trees and phylogenies are branched - like trees - or even like bushes.
-CLICK HERE for an interactive CARTOON you can use to discuss this.
+Cartoon Approaches: As teachers, we often encounter the misconception that ancestral relationships are lineal, when in fact family trees and phylogenies are branched - like trees - or even like bushes. you can use to discuss this.

 A great book that just came out is Carol Yoon's Naming Nature; and it has a classic problem for "classification": in a diagram of a salmon, a lungfish, and a cow, how should we group them?
 Are they all separate?
 Do the salmon and lungfish form one branch, and the cow the other?
 Do the cow and salmon go on the same branch with the lungfish on the other?
 Or, do the lungfish and the cow form a branch with the salmon on the other?
 Turns out, that the last answer is the correct one WHEN we use modern evolutionary theory as the basis for drawing the tree.
 Cows have a more recent common ancestor with lungfish than either does with salmon.
 It is clear that overall similarity is not the most important aspect of the organism for organizing the relationships among living things.

-For excellent new material on "Tree Thinking (June 2009), take a look at our review of the articles in the Evolution Education & Outreach Online for June 2009.
+For excellent new material on "Tree Thinking (June 2009), take a look at our review of the articles in the .
 Scroll down to "A Name by Any Other Tree" and "Transcending Our Thinking About Transitional Forms" among other informative articles.

 NEW MATERIAL FOR TEACHING TREE-THINKING AND PHYLOGENETICS